thearn/webcam-pulse-detector/README.md

 This application uses openCV (http://opencv.org/) to find the location of the user's face, then isolate the forehead region.
 Data is collected from this location over time to estimate the user's heartbeat frequency.
-This is done by measuring average optical intensity in the forehead location, in the image frame's green channel alone.
+This is done by measuring average optical intensity in the forehead location, in the subimage's green channel alone.
 Physiological data can be estimated this way thanks to the optical absorbtion characteristics of oxygenated hemoglobin.

 With good lighting and minimal noise due to motion, a stable heartbeat should be